 Molds cause allergic symptoms in many people.
 Common reactions to molds include nasal stuffiness, eye irritation, or wheezing when breathing.

 More severe reactions may occur among workers, such as farmers, who are exposed to large amounts of molds in occupational settings, including fever or shortness of breath.
-Mold infections may occur in the lungs of persons with obstructive lung disease.
+Mold infections may occur in the lungs of people with obstructive lung disease.

 How can mold exposure be decreased?

-FEMA and CDC have developed specific guidelines for clean-up of water related disasters.
+FEMA and CDC have developed specific guidelines for cleanup of water-related disasters.
 Please consult your doctor with any questions or concerns you may have regarding this condition.